 How many credit unions are there?

-According to CUNA's most recent U.S. CU Profile review, there are approximately 5,757 credit unions in the US (as of third quarter 2017), including some 72 in North Carolina and 65 in South Carolina (see State by State Bank/CU Overviews).
-Find more data and statistics at CUNA.org here.
+According to CUNA's most recent U.S. CU Profile review, there are approximately 5,300 credit unions in the US as of March 2020, including a total of 112 in North Carolina and South Carolina.

 Can I join?